 Exceptionally slow motion of nanoparticles in liquid

-TEM and STEM of liquid specimens offer unique options to study the nanometer-scale dynamic processes occurring at liquid interface.
+Liquid-phase electron microscopy (LP-EM) offers unique options to study the nanometer-scale dynamic processes occurring at the solid-liquid interface.
 We have recently studied the electron beam induced electrochemistry of gold nanoparticles under varied liquid conditions.
 New fundamental insights can possibly be gained in nanoscale dynamics, and local van der Waals interactions.
-We discovered that nanoparticles in close proximity of a surface do not move as predicated by Brownian motion but many orders of magnitude slower, possibly explained by the presence of an interface layer of ordered liquid with exceptionally high viscosity.
+We discovered that nanoparticles in close proximity of a surface do not move as predicated by Brownian motion but many orders of magnitude slower, possibly explained by the presence of an interface layer of ordered liquid with exceptionally high viscosity (see figure).

-Figure at the left: Liquid STEM of gold nanoparticles in a thin liquid layer. (a) Schematic of the experimental setup consisting of a microfluidic chamber with electron transparent windows. (b) The first nanometers of liquid consist of an ordered liquid layer with nanoparticles. (c) Mean square displacement versus time of twenty moving nanoparticles in the image shown.
+Figure at the left: LP-EM of gold nanoparticles in a thin liquid layer. (a) Schematic of the experimental setup consisting of a microfluidic chamber with electron transparent windows. (b) The first nanometers of liquid consist of an ordered liquid layer with nanoparticles. (c) Mean square displacement versus time of twenty moving nanoparticles in the image shown.
+From: Pfaff et al.2015

 Nanoparticle self-assembly studied in liquid

-We are partner in the MARIE SKLODOWSKA-CURIE ACTIONS Innovative Training Network (ITN) project “A multiscale approach towards mesostructured porous material design, MULTIMAT“, headed by Prof. Nico Sommerdijk of the Technical University of Eindhoven, the Netherlands.
+We are partner in the MARIE SKLODOWSKA-CURIE ACTIONS Innovative Training Network (ITN) project “A multiscale approach towards mesostructured porous material design, MULTIMAT“.

 MULTIMAT will make the next step in mesoscale science by combining experimental approaches to build materials by bottom-up assembly in combination with multiscale modelling and in-situ analysis in order to unravel the mechanisms of multiscale assembly